showrin20/BracU_Courses/CSE321/Linux/readme.md

 File Viewing
 Commands:

-head: Displays the first 10 lines of a patient.
+head: Displays the first 10 lines of a file.
-tail: Displays the last 10 lines of a patient.
+tail: Displays the last 10 lines of a file.
 sort: Sorts lines of text files.
 wc: Counts lines, words, and bytes.